nathanael-brt/GETALP-internship/README.md

 --------------------------------------------------------------------------------------------
 - **whisper2txtgrid**

+When using whisper on an audio file, we get several files as an output.
-Convert the *whisper* ".srt" output into a TextGrid file --> Can import to Elan and Praat Take 2 files as an input (read on keyboard) :<br>
+This program convert the ".srt" output into a TextGrid file --> Can import to Elan and Praat Take 2 files as an input (read on keyboard) :<br>
 * whisper ".srt" file<br>
 * ".TextGrid" file